US seeks to privatise mortgage giants a decade after market meltdown

 Little understood by the general public, the two institutions do not in fact originate mortgages.

-Rather, they pump liquidity into the housing sector by buying mortgages from banks and then packaging them as securities that they can either keep or sell onward to investors with an implicit guarantee.
+Rather, they pump liquidity into the housing sector by buying mortgages from banks and then packaging them as securities that they can either keep or sell onwards to investors with an implicit guarantee.

 At the moment of the housing market's collapse, the home ownership rate had hit 70 per cent before tumbling as foreclosures swept the nation.